-Deforestation endangers flora (natural habitat for fauna), but also human safety (landslides, mudslides, and floods...), food security and health.
+Deforestation endangers flora (natural habitat for fauna) but also human safety (landslides, mudslides, floods, etc.), food security, and health.

-The international health crisis of Covid-19 demonstrates the threat that epidemics pose to human health, as well as to social stability and the global economy.
+The international health crisis of COVID-19 demonstrates the threat that epidemics pose to human health, as well as to social stability and the global economy.
 And there is every reason to believe that the frequency of the emergence of new infectious diseases and pandemics could increase in the years to come.

 Human activities have played an important role in these health crises.
-They are responsible for deforestation around the world, disrupting biodiversity and creating optimal conditions for pathogenic micro-organisms from animals to pass to humans.
+They are responsible for deforestation around the world, disrupting biodiversity, and creating optimal conditions for pathogenic micro-organisms to pass from animals to humans.

-In the face of these health challenges, the ASERGMV's action should include Promote the establishment of village woods composed mainly of medicinal plants to strengthen the local health system.
-Indeed, Covid19 had a very important impact in the non-mobilization of the budget.
+In the face of these health challenges, the ASERGMV's action plan should include: Promote the establishment of village woods composed mainly of medicinal plants to strengthen the local health system.
+Indeed, COVID-19 had a very important impact on the non-mobilization of the budget.
 Indeed, given the pandemic and the priorities defined by the state, the budget has been greatly reduced in favour of health.
-This situation challenges the state in the management of the pandemic and the orientation that must be given to the forestry sector as a habitat and also as a supplier of goods and services for the health of the populations.
-Therefore, the Agency has redefined its strategy by emphasizing biodiversity, habitat management, food security through a strong contribution of forest fruits and other NTFPs.
+This situation challenges the state in the management of the pandemic and the orientation that must be given to the forestry sector both as a habitat and a supplier of goods and services for the health of the populations.
+Therefore, the Agency has redefined its strategy by emphasizing biodiversity, habitat management, and food security through a strong contribution of forest fruits and other NTFPs.

 Raise awareness and advocate with leaders and actors for a strong involvement in reforestation.
-To support the actors involved in the field with the populations for the preservation and the restoration of the forest ecosystems

-Meeting of Senegalese GLOBE legislators with Mauritanian legislators in Nouakchott to share knowledge and experiences of the GEF6 project in April 2021.
+To support the actors involved in the field with the populations for the preservation and the restoration of forest ecosystems Meeting of Senegalese GLOBE legislators with Mauritanian legislators in Nouakchott to share knowledge and experiences of the GEF6 project in April 2021.